Guide to Natural Gas Alarm Safety

 Learn how natural gas detectors work, where to install them, and how to protect your home from methane leaks with fast, reliable gas alarm safety guidance.

 Keeping your home safe from natural gas hazards requires a proactive “detect and prevent” strategy.
-Because natural gas (methane) is highly flammable and rises rapidly toward the ceiling, early detection and proper placement of safety equipment are critical to preventing fires, explosions, and life-threatening emergencies.
+Since natural gas (methane) is highly flammable and rises rapidly toward the ceiling, early detection and proper placement of safety equipment are critical to preventing fires, explosions, and life-threatening emergencies.

 Natural gas is widely used for cooking, heating, and hot water, but even a small leak can become dangerous if it goes undetected.
 Methane is lighter than air, meaning it quickly accumulates near the ceiling where it can reach an explosive concentration before occupants notice a problem.

 Standard smoke alarms and carbon monoxide detectors are not designed to detect methane.
-A dedicated natural gas alarm is the only way to continuously monitor for gas leaks in the home.
+A dedicated natural gas alarm is the only way to continuously monitor for natural gas leaks in the home.

 A comprehensive home natural gas safety plan should focus on three core areas: advanced detection, strategic placement, and preventative maintenance.